avidml/website/exampleSite/content/database/_index.md

 ## Vulnerability
-Vulnerabilities are linked to the taxonomy through multiple tags, denoting the AI risk domains (Security, Ethics, Performance) this vulnerability pertains to, (sub)categories under that domain, as well as AI lifecycle stages.
+Vulnerabilities can be linked to one or more taxonomies through tags.
+In AVID taxonomy, these tags denote the risk domains (Security, Ethics, Performance), related (sub)categories, and lifecycle stages.
 A vulnerability in AVID can pertain to one or more of the three levels: *dataset*, *model*, or *system*.

 ### List of Vulnerabilities